-In Table 2, the elementary code is assigned to each identified step in column B. The color coding used in Table 2 is according to the later genome color coding, where each operation is coded with an own color, see legend in Figure 2.
-In this method description, the operations "list" and "assign" are used alternately.
+In Table 2, the elementary code is assigned to each identified step in column B. The color coding used in Table 2 is according to the later genome color coding.
 Here first a list of objects (here: requirements) has to be created.
 Then different kinds of values (e.g. requirement categories) are listed accordingly and assigned to the corresponding requirement.